-In statistics broken down by sex, men and women, girls and boys, should all be visible in the statistics.
+In statistics divided by sex, men and women, girls and boys, should be all visible in the statistics.
 To achieve this, statistics must be collected and presented by sex.

 Primary and overall classification

 Primary and overall classification indicates that all data in tables are presented for men and women respectively in all combinations of variables.